A vanishing theorem for tautological classes of aspherical manifolds

 This theorem in particular recovers several recent vanishing theorems of Bustamante, Farrell, and Jiang \cite{BFJ}, but applies to a much wider class of manifolds.
 At the end of the paper we shall describe conditions on the fundamental group of an aspherical manifold which are known to imply that $M$ satisfies both relevant conjectures.

 This theorem is not the strongest or most general result that we prove, but is the most easily stated and has the least technical hypotheses.
-We shall prove similar vanishing results under conditions weaker than the block Borel conjecture, these will also hold for topological block bundles, in certain situations will extend to cover the case $k=d$, and we also have results for more general coefficients.
+We shall prove similar vanishing results under conditions weaker than the block Borel conjecture, these will also hold for topological block bundles, in certain situations will extend to cover the case $k=d$ or diffeomorphisms not homotopic to the identity, and we also have results for more general coefficients.
 To give some idea of these statements it will be helpful to first go through the main ingredients of the proof, but the strongest formulations will only be given in the body of the text.